Daniel-J-S/Student-Facing-Website-PWA/src/course-materials/react-fundamentals/week-2/day-2/labs/react-event-handling-and-program-logic-lab.md

 1. Write the code that initializes the game's state when the  `[ New Game ]` button is clicked.

-	Hint: You already have the initialization code in the `constructor` method.
+	Hint: You already have the initialization code in your call to `useState`.
 Stay DRY and refactor into a function that returns the initialized object.

 2. Make the `[ ✔ ]` (score) button disabled until all four pegs for the current guess have a color chosen.